ngxs/store/docs/plugins/storage.md

 **A couple of things worth knowing:**

 - This only works for the two storage mechanisms the browser natively supports: `localStorage` and `sessionStorage`.
 If a key is persisted through your own custom `StorageEngine`, there's no `storage` event for that engine to hook into, so that key won't sync across tabs.
 (This is a limitation of the browser, not something the plugin could work around.)
+- When you persist everything with `keys: '*'`, an incoming change is shallow-merged into the current state, not swapped in wholesale.
+Slices that exist only in this tab (a lazily loaded feature state the other tab never registered, or state you drop in `beforeSerialize`) are left untouched.
 - This feature is currently marked `@experimental`, which means its behavior could still change in a future release.

 ### Feature States